Acadia: Deportation of the Acadians

 In the years after the British conquest, the Acadians refused to swear unconditional oaths of allegiance to the British crown.
 During this time period some Acadians participated in militia operations against the British and maintained vital supply lines to Fortress Louisbourg and Fort Beausejour.
 During the French and Indian War, the British sought to neutralize any military threat Acadians posed and to interrupt the vital supply lines Acadians provided to Louisbourg by deporting them.

 This process began in 1755, after the British captured Fort Beauséjour and began the expulsion of the Acadians with the Bay of Fundy Campaign.
 Between six and seven thousand Acadians were expelled from Nova Scotia to the lower British American colonies.
 Some Acadians eluded capture by fleeing deep into the wilderness or into French-controlled Canada.
 The Quebec town of L'Acadie (now a sector of Saint-Jean-sur-Richelieu) was founded by expelled Acadians.
 After the siege of Louisbourg (1758), a second wave of the expulsion began with the St. John River Campaign, Petitcodiac River Campaign, Gulf of St. Lawrence Campaign and the Île Saint-Jean Campaign.

 The Acadians and the Wabanaki Confederacy created a significant resistance to the British throughout the war.
 They repeatedly raided Canso, Lunenburg, Halifax, Chignecto and into New England.

 Any pretense that France might maintain or regain control over the remnants of Acadia came to an end with the fall of Montreal in 1760 and the 1763 Treaty of Paris, which permanently ceded almost all of eastern New France to Britain.
 In 1763, Britain would designate lands west of the Appalachians as the "Indian Reserve", but did not respect Miꞌkmaq title to the Atlantic region, claiming title was obtained from the French.
 The Miꞌkmaq remain in Acadia to this day.
-After 1764, many exiled Acadians finally settled in Louisiana, which had been transferred by France to Spain as part of the Treaty of Paris which formally ended conflict between France and Great Britain over control of North America (the Seven Years' War, known as the French and Indian War in the United States),.
-The demonym Acadian developed into Cajun, which was first used as a pejorative term until its later mainstream acceptance.
+After 1764, many exiled Acadians finally settled in Louisiana, which had been transferred by France to Spain as part of the Treaty of Paris which formally ended conflict between France and Great Britain over control of North America (the Seven Years' War, known as the French and Indian War in the United States).
+In Louisiana, the demonym Acadian developed into Cadien, anglicized as Cajun, which was first used as a pejorative term until its later mainstream acceptance.

 Britain eventually moderated its policies and allowed Acadians to return to Nova Scotia.
 However, most of the fertile former Acadian lands were now occupied by British colonists.
 The returning Acadians settled instead in more outlying areas of the original Acadia, such as Cape Breton and the areas which are now New Brunswick and Prince Edward Island.